radykal-com/aws-cloudformation-test/README.md

-***IMPORTANT NOTE: The script is not finished, and it does not work yet.
-The information in this README include features not implemented.
-Currently the script allows you to validate the template when you try to create the stack and prompts you for the required parameters***

 # Python script to launch AWS Cloudformation templates
 This script allows to create cloudformation stacks easily, just providing the template file and passing required arguments when calling the script.